koda86/floa/man/floa_doc.md

 4. value (numeric, actual measurement data)
 5. frame (integer, e.g. 0 to 100, curves should have the same length)

-You can either use one of the four provided data sets ("smooth_realistic", "non_gaussian", "shift", "imu_MC") or use your own data.
+In 'main.R', it is possible to choose between four predefined data sets ("smooth_realistic", "non_gaussian", "shift", "imu_MC").
+Of cause, you may also your own data.
+Just make sure that a data set with the required (long) format is assigned to a variable named 'data'.

 ### Main script